Fun in Funchal, 2

 Machico has a gold sandy beach made of sand imported from Morocco because Madeiran sand is black.
 Our guide said the sand is washed away every year and repurchased from Morocco.
 Maybe some type of indirect reparation, given Moroccan slaves once were brought to Madeira to harvest sugar cane.

 The sandy beach in the distance.
-In hte foreground is blooming aloe, which is used in Christmas flower arrangements.
+In the foreground is blooming aloe, which is used in Christmas flower arrangements.

 Another swim in the pool and another buffet dinner and early night.